escullion/banking-demo-basic/README.md

 ## Pre-requisites

 - Java 8
+- Spring boot 2.2
-- Lombok - Enable annotation processing in your IDE
+- Lombok - Install lombok IDE plugin, and enable annotation processing in your IDE

-## Usage
+- Groovy Spock for unit testing
+- RestAssured for integration test requests

+## Building and running the app
 Building the app:
 ```bash
 ./gradlew clean build